-Accessibility information for Melbourne Museum.
+Accessibility information for Immigration Museum.
 Also see the Autism friendly museum for social stories, sensory friendly maps and other information.

 We are proud to support Companion Card and offer complimentary admission upon presentation of a valid companion card at the time of purchase.
 Companion Card holders can bring their attendant free of charge.